Erbology

 The importance of calcium and vitamin D

 High intakes of dietary calcium can significantly improve bone mineral composition and bone mineral density, thus reducing the risk of fractures in menopause.
 However, studies conducted in postmenopausal women show that calcium alone is not enough to reduce fracture risk.
-In fact, calcium and vitamin D combined produce the most favorable effects for bone health.(2)
+In fact, calcium and vitamin D combined produce the most favourable effects for bone health.(2)

 Moreover, we should approach calcium supplements with caution.
 In fact, a meta-analysis found that calcium supplements, especially when taken without vitamin D, are linked to an increased risk of heart disease.
 However, it seems the literature did not observe this increased cardiovascular risk with food sources of calcium.
 Therefore, it may be preferable to consume naturally occurring calcium from foods.(3)

 Chia seeds contain over 600mg of calcium per 100g, which is about 5 times more calcium than regular cow’s milk.
-Try adding a teaspoon of our organic chia seed powder to your morning smoothie or porridge, or perhaps sprinkle it inside your soup or on top of salads for a boost of calcium, protein and fiber.
+Try adding a teaspoon of our organic chia seed powder to your morning smoothie or porridge, or perhaps sprinkle it inside your soup or on top of salads for a boost of calcium, protein and fibre.

 In addition, most of our vitamin D comes from sunlight exposure, however sunlight alone is often not enough to meet our requirements, especially during the winter months.
 Furthermore, women over the age of 65 have higher requirements for vitamin D due to an increased risk of osteoporosis.
 Hemp seeds and hemp seed oil are an excellent source of vitamin D. In fact, just one tablespoon of hemp seed oil provides about 40% of your daily vitamin D requirements.